danluu/post-mortems/README.md

 [Amazon](https://aws.amazon.com/message/67457/).
 Bad weather caused power failures throughout AWS US East.
 A single backup generator failed to deliver stable power when power switched over to backup and the generator was loaded.
 This is despite having passed a load tests two months earlier, and passing weekly power-on tests.

+[Amazon](http://aws.amazon.com/message/4372T8/).
+At 10:25pm PDT on June 4, loss of power at an AWS Sydney facility resulting from severe weather in that area lead to disruption to a significant number of instances in an Availability Zone.
+Due to the signature of the power loss, power  isolation breakers did not engage, resulting in backup energy reserves draining into the degraded power grid.

 [FirstEnergy / General Electric](https://en.wikipedia.org/wiki/Northeast_blackout_of_2003).
 FirstEnergy had a local failure when some transmission lines hit untrimmed foliage.
 The normal process is to have an alarm go off, which causes human operators to re-distribute power.
 But the GE system that was monitoring this had a bug which prevented the alarm from getting triggered, which eventually caused a cascading failure that eventually affected 55 million people.

 [GitHub](https://github.com/blog/2106-january-28th-incident-report).
 On January 28th, 2016 GitHub experienced a disruption in the power at their primary datacenter.